bathtime/bcachefs-rollback/README.md

 Please note that this is complelety experimental and only for use on non-producion machines.

-# bcachefs-snapshot-hook
+# bcachefs-rollback
-A hook to allow booting into snapshots and rollback on bcachefs
+This program is a mkinitcpio hook that allows booting into snapshots and rollback on bcachefs

 # Installation: